Nancy Yi Fan: Biography

 Fan was born in Beijing, China.
 At the age of 7, she moved with her parents to Syracuse, New York.
 She started writing her first novel 3 years later, and completed the manuscript within a year.
 Fan's book became a New York Times Bestseller, and she was featured on The Oprah Winfrey Show as one of the world's smartest kids.
 She then began writing Sword Quest, a prequel to Swordbird, and published it two years later.
 Her third book, Sword Mountain, was released in July 2012.

 Career

 Swordbird

 Fan's novel was inspired by her lifelong love for birds.
 After awaking from a vivid dream about birds at war while simultaneously wrestling with her feelings about terrorism and the September 11th Attacks, Fan wrote Swordbird as a way to convey a message of peace to the world.
 At the age of eleven, Fan began writing a manuscript for her story, which she finished a year later.
 She emailed her manuscript to the CEO of HarperCollins, which led to the novel's 50,000-copy first printing.

 Sword Quest

 In 2008, HarperCollins released Sword Quest, a prequel set 100 years before the time of Swordbird.

 Sword Mountain

-The third novel in Fan's series was set to be released in July 2012, by HarperCollins.
-Everybird must choose a side as tradition begins to splinter and an ancient book bewitches those with evil intentions.
+The third novel in Fan's series released in July 2012, by HarperCollins.
+This books centers on the golden eagles of Sword Mountain.

-Personal life

-In 2011, Fan began attending Harvard University.
-In her free time, she enjoys practicing Martial Arts and takes care of her two pet birds.